CITY OF CHILLICOTHE

 What is a Comprehensive Plan?

-A comprehensive plan is a document that represents a community’s vision over a 20-year horizon.
-This vision is based on the extensive collaboration and community engagement between residents, elected officials, and stakeholders.
-To assist the development of community priorities, a wide range of topics are discussed, such as housing, transportation, infrastructure, and economic development.
-To account for anticipated community growth, the scope of a comprehensive plan expands the municipal boundary by 1.5 miles.
-By being proactive and setting goals for the land within the 1.5-mile boundary, communities have a legal standing on development that currently isn’t in their jurisdiction.
+A comprehensive plan represents a community’s vision over a 20-year horizon.
+This vision is derived from extensive collaboration and community engagement between residents, elected officials, and stakeholders.
+During the planning process, residents discuss and create goals for a range of topics such as housing, transportation, infrastructure, land use, and economic development.
+To plan for community growth, the comprehensive plan creates general land use guidelines for land outside the current village limits in the “Extra-Jurisdictional Planning Area.”

 Components of a Comprehensive Plan